JNavith/tailwindcss-theme-variants/README.md

 This Tailwind CSS plugin registers variants for theming without needing custom properties.
 It has support for responsive variants, extra stacked variants, media queries, and falling back to a particular theme when none matches.

+You are recommended to check out [the comparison table of all Tailwind CSS theming plugins below](#alternatives) before committing to one.

 # Installation

 ```sh